-Service Objective 1 - Supporting businesses · Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair trading city for residents, business and visitors Council Business Plan 20 Council Business Plan 2015+ Priorities Lead Team/Officer - A Fair CityA Prosperous CityA Democratic City All TS Officers Task Outcome Measure Target Method Metrological inspection of business premises subject Increased compliance with relevant legislation Informed and successful business's Level of compliance for high risk premises inspected.
+Service Objective 1 - Supporting businesses Council Financial Plan 2017 Priorities Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair trading city for residents, business and visitors Lead Team/Officer - o Birmingham's a great city to s ham's a great city to grow old in All TS Officers Task Outcome Measure Target Method Metrological inspection of business premises subject Increased compliance with relevant legislation Informed and successful business's Level of compliance for high risk premises inspected.
 90% compliance on inspection 100% of High Risk premises to be inspected.
 Annual inspection of business that pack to the average weight system.
 Implement a charging policy to provide business advice on demand (subject Increased compliance with relevant legislation Number of businesses advised 80% satisfaction of businesses with service provided.
 Respond to all requests for trader advice within the agreed charging structure to review) Informed and successful Business's Income generated Survey of all businesses requesting advice done on a quarterly basis Supporting businesses through the Primary Authority Principle.
 Increased Compliance with relevant legislation.
 Levels of business satisfaction within a PAP At least 3 meetings/contact per annum with companies that have formal agreements Allocation of specific PAP officers.
 Informed and successful Business's 80% satisfaction of businesses with service provided

-Provide an up to date and informative website Informed consumers and businesses Quick access to information Website hits Establish satisfaction levels Review and update website with information on current issues relevant to consumers and businesses.
+Develop Better Business for All with Regulatory Partners Increased compliance with relevant legislation Informed and successful Business's Number of business engaged in process Establish BBfA for Birmingham and Solihull Engage with Regulatory Delivery Office and Regulatory Partners Attend Black Country BBfA to develop best practice Provide an up to date and informative website Informed consumers and businesses Quick access to information Website hits Establish satisfaction levels Review and update website with information on current issues relevant to consumers and businesses.
 Provide relevant links for all users.
-Promote CTSI Business Companion Maintain collaboration with a local trader approval scheme Improved levels of consumer confidence Consumer confidence levels 85% level of consumer confidence Work in collaboration with noroguetraders.com
+Promote CTSI Business Companion and Centsa Trading standards Business News Maintain collaboration with Improved levels of consumer Consumer confidence levels 85% level of consumer Work in collaboration with No a local trader approval confidence confidence Rogue Traders Here scheme through PAP Number of new Registered arrangement Members

-Service Objective 2- Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair Anti Counterfeiting Enforce nti Counterfeiting Enforcement trading city for residents, busine ess and visitors Council Business Plan 20 015+ Priorities Lead Team/Officer - A Fair CityA Prosperous CityA Democratic City All TS Officers Task Outcome Measure Target Method Intelligence led inspection visits to wholesale and retail premises.
-This could Reduction in the quantity of counterfeit goods from the marketplace Number of inspections resulting in the identification of counterfeit goods.
-To remove 100% of non compliant goods found Intelligence led enforcement activity. include on-line traders 100% compliance or Improve local economic prosperity Number and value of non- compliant goods removed enforcement actions against those found with infringing goods.
-Partnership working with trade mark holders and other agencies.( FACT, FAST, IPO, UKIE, Police & HMRC, ACG, GAIN) Engage with the national E-Crime unit
+Service Objective 2- Anti Counterfeiting Enforcement Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fa trading city for residents, business and visitors Council Financial Plan 20 17 Priorities Lead Team/Officer - so Birmingham's a great city to so gham's a great city to grow old in All TS Officers Task Outcome Measure Target Method Intelligence led inspection visits to wholesale and retail premises.
+This could include on-line traders Prioritising goods where Reduction in the quantity of counterfeit goods from the marketplace Improve local economic prosperity Number of inspections resulting in the identification of counterfeit goods.
+Number and value of noncompliant goods removed To remove 100% of non compliant goods found 100% compliance or enforcement actions against those found with infringing Intelligence led enforcement activity.
+Partnership working with trade safety could be an issue goods. mark holders and other agencies.(FACT, FAST, IPO, UKIE, Police & HMRC, ACG, GAIN) Engage with the national E-Crime unit